lorenzozangari/ME2-BERT/README.md

 For an example of its usage, refer to the  [me2bert_example.ipynb](me2bert_example.ipynb) notebook.**

 ## Data
-We trained ME²-BERT on the [E2MoCase](https://arxiv.org/pdf/2409.09001) dataset.
+We trained ME²-BERT on the [E2MoCase](https://arxiv.org/pdf/2409.09001) dataset (available upon request).
 However, you can use any dataset that includes events and/or emotions to train our framework.
 The data you use must be in CSV format and must contain (at least) the following columns:

 - `text`: Input text
 - `event`: List of events in JSON format